 Best Theme Parks in Orange County

 The Anaheim area of Southern California is a mecca for theme parks.
-Whether you’re looking to meet your favorite Disney characters or get a behind-the-scenes look of popular film sets, you’ll find it all these incredible parks.
+Whether you’re looking to meet your favorite Disney characters or get a behind-the-scenes look at popular film sets, you’ll find it all these incredible parks.

 When it comes to fun amusement parks in California, you know Disneyland is at the very top of the list.
 Whether your kid is experiencing it all for the first time or you’re visiting for the nostalgia of your own childhood, this park is where the magic happens.

 The first of the two parks at the resort, Disneyland is celebrated the world over for its nine themed lands, where you can meet Disney royalty and venture on classic rides inspired by your favorite films.
 Explore everything there is to do in this comprehensive guide for the whole family.

 Disney California Adventure

 Disney California Adventure opened in 2001.
 This newer park features themed lands of its own, many of which are designed after real California locations, such as Grizzly Peak and Pacific Wharf.
 Just like Disneyland, you and your family will have the opportunity to meet your favorite characters, hop on the rides, and catch some spectacular live shows.